Smoky Chicken Tortilla Soup with Chipotle and Fire Roasted Tomato

 Place a pile of crushed tortilla chips in the bottom of each soup bowl.
 Cover it liberally with smoked cheese then ladle the hot soup down over the top.
 Serve it with lime, raw onions and cilantro at table to finish the soup.

-Recipe courtesy Rachael Ray 2, 4, 6, 8: Great Meals for Couples or Crowds, Clarkson Potter, 2006
+Recipe courtesy of Rachael Ray 2, 4, 6, 8: Great Meals for Couples or Crowds, Clarkson Potter, 2006